dongchanlim/Capstone_Coca_Cola/README.md

 This model effectively balances bias and variance, making it a reliable choice for predicting maintenance outcomes and optimizing operations.

 ---
 ## Key Insights from Survival Analysis

+- Conducted Kaplan-Meier survival estimates to predict the duration of equipment time-to-failure.
+- Filtered and concentrated on unplanned downtime data to identify trends and probabilities of machine breakdowns.
+- LogRank tests were conducted as a part of robustness checks to validate the survival analysis results

 Our survival analysis revealed the following average failure times for equipment at key plant locations:

 - Roma (G812): Equipment fails, on average, within 0.47 days.